evarga/openmp-primer/README.md

 g++ -Wall -std=c++14 -O3 -o build/solver src/solver.cpp
 ```

-> Notice that you should always turn on compiler code optimizations, since a modern compiler can leverage low-level hardware supported parallelizations on-the-fly.
+> Notice that you should always turn on compiler code optimizations, since a modern compiler can leverage low-level hardware supported parallelization on-the-fly.

 ## Running the Application
 There are two `run` targets inside the `Makefile` as follows: